pephumin/pebinary.net/_clients/CB3.md

 Once you have created/edited a survey, and are ready to make it available online you must activate it.
 Go to the Management Interface, click Change the Status of a Survey.
 Find the survey you want to activate.
 Make note of the `survey ID (SID)` and the `name (SURVEYNAME)`.

-NOTE: At this point you must activate the survey.
+{% include 1/alert.html type = "pe" close = "yes" icon = "exclamation-triangle" intro = "Note" msg = "At this point you must activate the survey.
 This is a one way operation.
 After it has been activated, you can no longer edit or test this survey.
-All results gathered in testing mode (if any) will be cleared by activating it.
+All results gathered in testing mode (if any) will be cleared by activating it." %}

 Click on the Activate link for your survey.
 At this point your survey is active.